How To Configure StatsD to Collect Arbitrary Stats for Graphite on Ubuntu 14.04

 This will send a UDP packet to the port that StatsD is listening on.

 Keep in mind that, just like with sending stats to Graphite directly, this is still not the way that stats are usually sent.
-The nc method is just for the purposes of demonstration.
+The nc

 There are many great StatsD client libraries that make it easy to send statistics from the apps you are creating using whatever programming logic makes sense.
 We’ll demonstrate this momentarily.